Biology and Health Division

 Strategic Steering Committee (SSC)

-The Strategic Steering Committee acts as a link between the Research Cluster Research institutional partners.
-It helps define the Research Cluster's major scientific strategic orientations Research gives its opinion on the action plan proposed by the Director of the Research Cluster.
+The Strategic Steering Committee serves as a link between the Research Cluster Research its institutional partners.
+It helps define the Research Cluster’s major scientific strategic directions Research approves the action plan proposed by the Director of the Research Cluster.

-The Cluster Council provides advisory opinions on the direction and implementation of the Cluster's actions and strategy.
+The Cluster Council issues advisory opinions on the direction and implementation of the Cluster’s initiatives and strategy.

 Executive Board

-It includes members of the division's management team, one BIATS representative, one doctoral student representative, representatives from the research areas, and representatives from the working groups.
+It includes the division's senior management, one representative from BIATS, one doctoral student representative, representatives from the research areas, and representatives from the working groups.

 Human Resources Committee (HRC)

-The Human Resources Committee deals with issues specific to the staff of the University of Montpellier.
-Each Human Resources Committee issues an advisory opinion, in accordance with the statutory provisions specific to Professors researchers.
+The Human Resources Committee addresses issues specific to the staff of the University of Montpellier.
+Each Human Resources Committee issues an advisory opinion in accordance with the statutory provisions specific to the Professors researchers.

 24 Biology and Health Laboratories